How to Build a Free Study Plan for Any Finance Exam (2026)

 Q: How does the study planner decide what to schedule?

-The planner reads the published exam blueprint (e.g., AICPA Blueprint for CPA, CFA Institute weights for CFA, NASAA outline for Series exams), your current readiness per topic, the exam date you set, and the hours per week you say you can study.
-It then sequences lessons, practice sets, and mock exams to put the most weight on weakest topics first, leaving final weeks for spaced review and timed mocks.
+It reads the published exam blueprint (e.g., AICPA Blueprint for CPA, CFA Institute weights for CFA, NASAA outline for Series exams), your current readiness per topic, the exam date you set, and the hours per week you say you can study.
+Then it sequences lessons, practice sets, and mock exams to put the most weight on weakest topics first, leaving final weeks for spaced review and timed mocks.

 Q: What happens if I fall behind the plan?

-The plan is regenerated whenever your readiness changes or you adjust the exam date.
-If you miss a week, the planner shifts the unfinished items into the upcoming weeks and rebalances.
-There is no penalty for falling behind; the plan adapts.
+The plan regenerates whenever your readiness changes or you adjust the exam date.
+Miss a week and the planner shifts the unfinished items into the upcoming weeks and rebalances.
+No penalty for falling behind; the plan adapts.

 Q: Which exams does the study planner support?